 Homemade Noodles are good served with a light coating of olive oil or butter and a little salt.
 Egg Noodles make a nice addition to soups or stews.
 They can be boiled immediately after making them, or allowed to air dry and boiled at a later time.

 When my Mom told me how to make egg noodles, she told me to beat an egg then add enough flour to make a dough.
 There was no recipe or a hint of how much flour to add.
 I would add a tablespoon or so of flour at a time until the dough was the consistency that I wanted.
 When I decided to post this recipe to my blog, I measured the flour to determine how much I was really using.
 I found that it takes about 1/2 cup of flour for one jumbo egg.
 You want the dough to be a little tacky, because you will roll it out on a floured surface, which will incorporate more flour into the dough.
 You might find that you need a little less or a little more flour.

 The noodles are good cooked in either water, chicken or beef broth.
 Mom would usually cook the noodles in a broth.
 The noodles will take on a little flavor of the broth.
 Mom would usually cook the Egg Noodles in beef broth with shredded beef added to it.
-So delicious!
 It is a great way to use leftover beef.
 You can do the same with chicken.
 Serving the noodles in a broth with vegetables and a protein makes a filling soup, too.